What to do if…

 Important note

-This is general information, not legal advice.
-Workplace procedures and rights depend on your contract, policies, and the specific facts.
-If you feel pressured, threatened, or unsure what you’re allowed to do while locked out, get independent advice before taking irreversible steps.
+This is general information, not legal, cyber security, financial, therapeutic, or other professional advice.
+Workplace procedures and rights depend on your contract, workplace policies, location, and the specific facts.

 Additional Resources